Superelliptic curves with large Galois images

 in order to help study the representation attached to the $\ell$-torsion

-In this subsection we give a purely group theoretic description of the centraliser of an element of prime order $r \neq \ell$ in $\GSp_n(\ell)$.
-Then show how these representations fit together, describing in particular the maximal images of the $\rho_\lambda$.
+In this subsection we will lay the purely group theoretic foundations needed to give a rough ``upper bound'' for the images of the above representations.
+That is, we shall now give describe the centraliser of an element of prime order $r \neq \ell$ and trivial determinant in $\GSp_n(\ell)$.

 The description of these centralisers is due to Wall \cite{wall}, see also \cite[Chapter 3.4.1]{Burness}.
 Giving this description will rely upon various other facts about the classical groups and we will recall these as we go along, our main reference for these is \cite{KleidmanLiebeck}.
-Finally, we explain how the group structure constrains and informs our approach to determining $G_\lambda = \rho_\lambda(\GQrl)$.